What is Fire Extinguisher Maintenance?

 Weighing the extinguisher

 The universally used method of checking a fire extinguisher’s content is to weigh it.
 Your fire extinguisher will have a small record label on it, this notes its weight at every inspection.
-If your extinguisher were to begin leaking it become lighter.
+If your extinguisher were to begin leaking it becomes lighter.
 This coupled with an inspection of the pressure gauge where fitted, is the way to test for potential leaks.

 If the extinguisher has lost more than 10% of its weight over its lifetime, the matter should be investigated and the extinguisher recharged.